bishnupada-sahoo-76/Band-Name-Generator-/README.md

 # Band Name Generator
 A fully functional Band Name Generator for any band

 # Steps
-- Use the inquirer npm package to get user input.
+- Make the get route work and render the solution.ejs file.
--  Use the qr-image npm package to turn the user entered URL into a QR code image.
+- Make the generate name functionality work.
--   Create a txt file to save the user input using the native fs node module.
+- Make the styling show up.

 # Technology Used
 - JavaScript